Appendix C - Implementing Cross-Boundary Communication

 This style of messaging is typically based on queues, where the sender creates a message and posts it to the queue, and the receiver retrieves messages from the queue.
 It's also a naturally asynchronous method of communications because the queue acts as a repository for the messages, which the receiver can select and process in its own time.
 If the sender expects a response, it can provide some form of correlation identifier for the original message and then wait for a message with this same identifier to appear on the same or another queue, as agreed with the receiver.

-The following sections provide more details on Windows Azure Connect, Windows Azure Service Bus Relay, and Service Bus queues; and describe when you should consider using each of them.
+The following sections provide more details on Azure Connect, Azure Service Bus Relay, and Service Bus queues; and describe when you should consider using each of them.

-Accessing On-Premises Resources from Outside the Organization Using Windows Azure Connect
+Accessing On-Premises Resources from Outside the Organization Using Azure Connect

-Using Windows Azure Connect provides many benefits over common alternative approaches:
+Using Azure Connect provides many benefits over common alternative approaches:

 - Setup is straightforward and does not require any changes to your on-premises network.
 For example, your IT staff does not have to configure VPN devices or perform any complex network or DNS configuration, nor are they required to modify the firewall configuration of any of your on-premises servers or change any router settings.